Cost of Living in New York City

 In order to overcome this economical intimidation, most employers will offer expats moving to New York City a relocation allowance known as a “COLA” (cost of living adjustment).
 This initial supplement is designed to ease employees into life in the city; it helps tremendously when it comes to finding an apartment through a broker, paying deposit fees and shouldering the burden of set-up costs while jumpstarting a new life.

 Furthermore, while life in Manhattan is particularly costly, employees who work in the area are certainly reimbursed accordingly.

 Cost of accommodation in New York City

 New York City is made up of 5 boroughs; Manhattan, Queens, The Bronx, Staten Island and Brooklyn.

 Costs of utilities in New York City

-As a tenant in an apartment in New York City you will generally only pay an electricity bill; water and gas are often covered by the building or the landlord.
-While this is good news, it soon becomes obvious that the cost of running an air conditioning unit over the summer months - from May to September – can cause your monthly electricity bill to triple.
+As a tenant in an apartment in New York City, expats will generally only pay an electricity bill; water and gas are often covered by the building or the landlord.
+While this is good news, it soon becomes obvious that the cost of running an air conditioning unit over the summer months - from May to September – can cause the monthly electricity bill to triple.

 Expats can anticipate an electricity bill of USD 60 per month during winter and USD 250 per month during summer.

 An additional cost unforeseen by many expats is the annual bonus residents give their building staff at Christmas time – this is more New York City social protocol than enforced cost – but nonetheless, it is taken very seriously.
 With upwards of 15 staff in some buildings, this is no small sum.